cudmore/pie-doc/docs/commander.md

 Commander is a web server (port 8000) to control any number of PiE servers running on different computers (port 5010).

+The commander is most easily installed on a Raspberry Pi but because it only uses Python and Javascript it is possible to install the commander on any type of machine including macOS and Microsoft Windows.

 ## Install

 	cd ~/pie/commander